Kelcon86/NBA_HOF_Predictions/README.md

 - Explanation of model choice, including limitations and benefits

 ### Machine Learning Models Table

+This table shows each type of machine learning model that we used and their results, our best performing model and the one we selected to use was Logistic Regression using the SVM SMOTE over sampler.
+Oversampling was needed due to the highly imbalanced nature of our dataset.
+This model had both the highest training accuracy and lowest number of false positives.

 | **Model**           | **Oversampler**   | **Results** |
 |---------------------|-------------------|-------------|